Nebraska Tornado: 2004: four-year-old season

 Nebraska Tornado began her second campaign in the Prix d'Ispahan at Longchamp on 23 May when she started second favourite but was reluctant to enter the starting stalls and finished last of the five runners behind the Italian-trained outsider Prince Kirk.
-She was then sent to England to contest the Queen Anne Stakes on good-to-firm ground at Royal Ascot and produced a better performance, taking the lead three furlongs from the finish and maintaining her advantage until being outpaced in the closing stages and coming home fourth behind Refuse To Bend, Soviet Song and Salselon.
-In the Prix d'Astarte at Deauville on 1 August she returned to all-female competition and started the 1.1/1 favourite in an eight-runner field.
-Ridden as in her last two races by Gary Stevens she disputed the lead from the start but was again beaten for pace in the last 200 metres and finished third to Marbye and Majestic Desert, beaten just over a length by the winner.
+She was then sent to England to contest the Queen Anne Stakes on good-to-firm ground at Royal Ascot and produced a better performance, taking the lead three furlongs from the finish and maintaining her advantage until being outpaced in the closing stages and coming home fourth behind Refuse To Bend, Soviet Song, and Salselon.
+In the Prix d'Astarte at Deauville on 1 August, she returned to all-female competition and started the 1.1/1 favourite in an eight-runner field.
+Ridden as in her last two races by Gary Stevens, she disputed the lead from the start but finished third to Marbye and Majestic Desert, beaten just over a length by the winner.

 After a break of two months, Nebraska Tornado returned on 2 October to contest the Sun Chariot Stakes at Newmarket Racecourse and finished third behind Attraction and Chic, beaten less than two lengths by the winner.
-For her final race she was sent to Texas for the Breeders' Cup Distaff at Lone Star Park on 30 October.
-Competing on dirt for the first time she raced in second place before dropping out of contention in the straight and coming home eighth behind Ashado.
+For her final race, she was sent to Texas for the Breeders' Cup Distaff at Lone Star Park on 30 October.
+Competing on dirt for the first time, she raced in second place before dropping out of contention in the straight and coming home eighth behind Ashado.